Home

 Seminars at Caltech

 If you’re at Caltech and want to learn more about research in (and related to) our group, there are a number of regular seminars you can join.
-The CMS departmental Keller colloquium is on Mondays at 4pm, the Center for Social and Information Sciences (CSIS) has seminars on Fridays at noon, and the Resnick Sustainability Institute has seminars onMondays at noon.
+The CMS departmental Keller colloquium is on Mondays at 4pm, the Center for Social and Information Sciences (CSIS) has seminars on Fridays at noon, and the Resnick Sustainability Institute has seminars on Mondays at noon.
 Finally, my group has small informal seminars on Thursdays at 4 pm, and all potential collaborators are welcome!

 Office Hours

-I keep office hours during the term on Tuesdays from 1-2pm PT.
+I keep office hours during the term on Fridays from 1:30-2:30pm PT.
 I am available during this time for discussions with my undergraduate advisees and for any students/postdocs/alums who would like to meet.
 Typically, these meetings are held in my office (ANB 215) or over zoom.
 Please email me or my assistant (info below) for the zoom info.
 You can feel free to just drop in; however, emailing ahead of time to schedule and make sure others haven’t already reserved the time is preferred.

 Contact